treeverse/lakeFS/docs/reference/mount.md

 ### How does lakeFS Mount integrate with a Git repository?

-It is perfectly safe to mount a lakeFS path within a Git repository, lakeFS Mount will add a virtual `.gitignore` file to the mounted directory to avoid the case of adding to the git repository the mounted objects from lakeFS (i.e running `git add -A`).
+It is perfectly safe to mount a lakeFS path within a Git repository. lakeFS Mount prevents git from adding mounted objects to the git repository (i.e when running `git add -A`) by adding a virtual `.gitignore` file to the mounted directory.

 The .gitignore file will also instruct Git to ignore all files except `.everest/source` and in its absence, it will try to find a `.everest/source` file in the destination folder, and read the lakeFS URI from there.
 Since `.everest/source` is in source control, it will mount the same lakeFS commit every time!